Yuriy-Pelekh/Database.Versioning/README.md

 [![NuGet](https://img.shields.io/nuget/dt/Database.Versioning.svg)](https://www.nuget.org/packages/Database.Versioning)

 # About
 This project provides very straightforward and elegant way to keep track on database schema and data changes.
-It is very easy to use.
+There is no need to execute all database scripts each time you are updating a product.
+This project allows you to run only new scripts without additional efforts.

 ## How to
 After package is installed you will find the new folder called Scripts in the solution.
 There are two files inside the folder: `create.sql` and `update.sql`. `create.sql` contains script that creates empty database and table with database version information.